xojs/vscode-linter-xo/readme.md

 ## Usage

 Just set up [XO](https://github.com/sindresorhus/xo) like you normally would in your project.
-This extensions requires that [XO](https://github.com/sindresorhus/xo) is installed locally in your workspace folder.
-It will not load a globally installed XO version.
 The extension will pickup the configuration in your workspace just like running [XO](https://github.com/sindresorhus/xo) in your terminal would.
 You will be able to see your linter work as you type and easily format your code if you want it to!

 ```shell
 $ npm install --save-dev xo